Introducing Talland Bay Hotel’s own blend gin

 28 November 2018

-There has been something exciting brewing in Cornwall this autumn.
+There has been something exciting brewing in Cornwall.
 Or to be more exact, distilling: Talland Bay No.1 gin

 One could argue that Cornwall is already rife with quality, craft gins…Tarquin’s, Curio, The Wrecking Coast, Elemental…But as you might expect from a hotel as singular as Talland Bay Hotel – with an impressive selection of 100-plus gins behind the bar – this is something a little distinctive.